Islam in Algeria: French colonization

-After independence
+Post-independence

-After independence the Algerian government asserted state control over religious activities for purposes of national consolidation and political control.
+After independence, the Algerian government asserted state control over religious activities for purposes of national consolidation and political control.
 Islam became the religion of the state in the new constitution (Article 2), and was the religion of its leaders.
 The state monopolized the building of mosques, and the Ministry of Religious Affairs controlled an estimated 5,000 public mosques by the mid-1980s.
-Imams were trained, appointed, and paid by the state, and the Friday khutba, or sermon, was issued to them by the Ministry of Religious Affairs.
+Imams were trained, appointed, and paid by the state, and the Friday khutba—or sermon—was issued to them by the Ministry of Religious Affairs.
 That ministry also administered religious property (the habus), provided for religious education and training in schools, and created special institutes for Islamic learning.
 Islamic law (sharia) principles were introduced into family law in particular, while remaining absent from most of the legal code; thus, for example, while Muslim women were banned from marrying non-Muslims (by the Algerian Family Code of 1984), wine remained legal.

 Those measures, however, did not satisfy everyone.
-As early as 1964 a militant Islamic movement, called Al Qiyam (values), emerged and became the precursor of the Islamic Salvation Front (Islamist party) of the 1990s.
-Al Qiyam called for a more dominant role for Islam in Algeria's legal and political systems and opposed what it saw as Western practices in the social and cultural life of Algerians.
+As early as 1964 a militant Islamic movement, called al-Qiyam al-Islāmiyya (values), emerged and became the precursor of the Islamic Salvation Front (an Islamist party) of the 1990s.
+Al-Qiyam al-Islāmiyya called for a more dominant role for Islam in Algeria's legal and political systems and opposed what it saw as Western practices in the social and cultural life of Algerians.
 This proved to be the most difficult challenge for the immediate post-independent regimes as they tried to incorporate an Islamic national identity alongside socialist policies.
-Whereas the new leaders of Algeria saw Islam and socialism as compatible and both features of Algerian culture and society; radical Islamists saw Islam as the only defining characteristic and as incompatible with socialism.
+While the new leaders of Algeria saw Islam and socialism as compatible and both features of Algerian culture and society, radical Islamists saw Islam as the only defining characteristic and as incompatible with socialism.